anmolsekhon590/assetAPI/README.md

  - Database Layer - provides access to the database

 ## Docker
 This project contains a Dockerfile.
+Make sure to generate a target .jar first.
 You can build a docker image by running the following command:

 ### Building
 ```shell